Likitha824/Cache_Simulator/README.md

 ```

-## Evaluation
+## Evaluation Summary

-The simulator was tested using multiple benchmark traces including:
+The simulator was evaluated using multiple benchmark traces, including:

-vortex
+- vortex

-compress
+- compress

-gcc
+- gcc

-perl
+- perl

-go
+- go

-Performance metrics collected include:

-Cache hit rate

-Cache miss rate

-Average access time (AAT)

-The results were used to compare LCS against LRU and FIFO under the same cache configurations.
+Results were used to compare LCS against LRU and FIFO under identical cache configurations.
+Observed trends showed that LCS reduced miss rates for some workloads and performed comparably to LRU for others.
+Detailed results and graphs are documented in the project report.

+---

+## Project Highlights

+- Implemented FIFO, LRU, and Logical Cache Segmentation (LCS) replacement policies
+- Evaluated cache performance using hit rate, miss rate, and average access time (AAT)
+- Observed lower miss rates for LCS compared to FIFO on multiple benchmark traces
+- Found LCS performance to be comparable to LRU for workloads such as perl and gcc

+## Limitations

+- LCS introduces additional storage overhead due to per-block counters
+- Performance depends on workload characteristics and cache configuration

+## References

+The complete list of references used in this project is available in the project report.

+- Kharbutli & Solihin, Counter-Based Cache Replacement, IEEE
+- Reineke & Grund, Cache Replacement Sensitivity
+- Odule & Osinuga, Self-Adjusting Cache Replacement